John Whistler

 John Whistler (c.
 1756 – 3 September 1829) was a soldier, born in County Londonderry, Ireland.
-He ran away from home when a boy, enlisted in the British army, and served as a colour sergeant under General John Burgoyne during the American Revolutionary War.
+He ran away from home as a boy, enlisted in the British army, and served as a colour sergeant under General John Burgoyne during the American Revolutionary War.
 After the surrender at Saratoga, John returned to England and was honorably discharged.
 Soon afterward, he eloped with Anna, a daughter of Sir Edward Bishop.
 They emigrated to the United States, and settled at Hagerstown, Maryland.